jotpowers/Hobbies/jiu-jitsu/bjj.md

 As an example, from open guard I've recently been really struggling against people who can get to headquarters or start a knee cut pass.
 I find that I end up trying to defend that with Reverse De La Riva (RLDR), but I don't really know how to make that effective.
 So, I've spent time working on RLDR because it now is easier to learn because it's the the context of something I'm trying to fix.

-Another example is how a lot of us end up working on [Lockdown](https://www.youtube.com/watch?v=3f2Qkpb98WI) as a way to respond to getting smashed in half guard.
+Another example is how a lot of us end up working on [Lockdown](https://www.youtube.com/watch?v=3f2Qkpb98WI) as a way to respond to getting smashed in half guard bottom.

 You'll get better trying to solve problems than you will just collecting techniques.